zilishen/documentation/content/nginx/deployment-guides/google-cloud-platform/high-availability-all-active.md

    nginx -s reload
    ```

 8. Verify the instance is working by accessing it at its external IP address.
-(As previously noted, we recommend blocking access to the external IP addresses of the application instances in a production environment.)
+(As noted, we recommend blocking access, in production, to the external IPs of the app.)
 The external IP address for the instance appears on the <span style="font-weight:bold; white-space: nowrap;">Compute Engine > VM instances</span> summary page, in the <span style="color:#666666; font-weight:bolder; white-space: nowrap;">External IP</span> column of the table.

    - Access the <span style="font-weight:bold; white-space: nowrap;">index.html</span> page either in a browser or by running this `curl` command.